‘Dr Nelson says farewell to accountability: a burrow into Senate Estimates Hansard’, Honest History, 5 November 2019 updated

 Here’s another discrepancy to add to the one about the Treasurer.
 Director Nelson said this to honourable Senators this time: ‘We completed the detailed business case; the government considered that in October last year‘ (emphasis added; page 99 of the Proof Hansard).

 In February 2019, however, the Director said this to the Estimates Committee: ‘Yes.
-That [the detailed business case] was fully delivered to the government on 21 December last year‘ (emphasis added; page 154 of the Official Hansard).
+That [the detailed business case] was fully delivered to the government on time on 21 December last year‘ (emphasis added; page 154 of the Official Hansard).

 December as the delivery date also featured frequently in the Minutes of the Interdepartmental Committee, twice from the Director at the meeting of 21 August 2018 (pages 11 and 12 of the pdf), from the Project Director and the Director at the meeting of 9 October 2018 (pages 13 and 14 of the pdf) and from the Project Director at the meeting of 20 November 2018 (page 15 of the pdf).
 (That is, on 20 November the Detailed Business Case had still not been fully delivered to government.)